Day 140: Mavora Walkway and Mararoa River Track

 Mushroom

 To the north, mountains with snowy peaks were prominent.
-There will probably be much more of them in the days to come.
+There will probably be many more snowy mountains in the days to come.

 Snowy Mountains Near North Mavora Lake